Listen to this article:

 This is a question that causes a lot of fear in teachers and many stop in their tracks right here because they are afraid of the risk.
 What if I put all this work in and no one comes?

 Unfortunately, sometimes this does happen.
-But other times, the rewards are worth the risk on more than levels than just financial.
+But other times, the rewards are worth the risk on more levels than just financial.
 Although your piggy bank will be happy, too.

 In the beginning, you may have to build your marketing and workshop skills for them to become successful.
 Aka don’t be discouraged if your first workshop doesn’t go 100% as planned.

 Consider your overhead and the level of interest first and foremost.
-Have people expressed interest to you?
+Have people expressed interest in you?
 How many?
 Consider how many people have expressed interest.
 Say that number is 4.
 Do you think you can get 4 more people to sign up?
 If so, set your rate according to that number of people as a minimum.

 Let’s do some math to get an idea of the income potential…

-• Let’s say you charge $40/person for a 3 hour workshop
+- Let’s say you charge $40/person for a 3 hour workshop

-• You get 10 people to show up (10 x $40 = $400 total revenue)
+- You get 10 people to show up (10 x $40 = $400 total revenue)

-• Then you split the revenue with the studio 70/30
+- Then you split the revenue with the studio 70/30

-• 70% of the $400 goes to you ($280 for a 3hour workshop)
+- 70% of the $400 goes to you ($280 for a 3hour workshop)

-• 30% of the $400 goes to the studio ($120)
+- 30% of the $400 goes to the studio ($120)

-• **What if you had 15 people show up? ($42o) or if 20 people showed up? ($560)
+- **What if you had 15 people show up? ($42o) or if 20 people showed up? ($560)

-• **If you did one 10 person workshop per month, you would increase your yearly income by $3,360.
+- **If you did one 10-person workshop per month, you would increase your yearly income by $3,360.
 (12 month x $280 income per workshop)

 If you’re successfully filling up your workshops, they can be a nice income bump each month.